lktslionel/awssel/README.md

 A tool that load all env vars stored in AWS SSM Parameter Store, for a given service.

-See [Our Moviations doc](docs/awssel/motivations.md) for more information about why we build this tool.
-See [Our Architecture doc](docs/awssel/how-it-works.md) to understand how things work under the hood.
+See [Our Moviations doc](docs/awssel/motivations.md) for more information about why we build this tool and understand how things work under the hood.

 ## Install